kchen9x7/COSC-5P30-Final-Project-Reimplementation-of-ToG/README.md

 # COSC-5P30-Final-Project-Reimplementation-of-ToG

-This project is a personal course project based on the repo [link](https://github.com/IDEA-FinAI/ToG) and the work by Sun et al. (2024).
+This project is a personal course project based on the repository [link](https://github.com/IDEA-FinAI/ToG) and the work by Sun et al. (2024).
 The project is aimed to reference and understand the work by Sun et al. (2024), and to reproduce the result.
+It is entirely used for academic purposes not meant be commercialized or redistributed.
+Please inform should there be a copyright conflict.
+The source code of this repository may differ from the original repository referenced as it is modified for running locally.

-Below is the steps on how to set up the KG for Freebase:
+Below is the steps on how to set up the KG for Freebase based on what is provided by the author and personal experience:

 ## Freebase Setup